 Coughing mucus and phlegm commonly occurs in the morning.
 If you are coughing up mucus and phlegm and it persists, consult your doctor.
-Constantly coughing mucus and phlegm can lead to nausea.
 Based on your cough symptoms, your doctor will perform a physical examination as well as certain diagnostic tests.
-Tests such as a chest x-ray, blood tests, sputum examination, ECG and CT exam may be ordered to rule out serious diseases such as TB or lung cancer.

 Causes of Coughing, Mucus and Phlegm

 - Common cold

 - Irritants (e.g. smoking, dust, pet dander, chemical fumes, etc.)

 - Bacterial or viral infections in the lungs

 - The flu

 - Croup in children

 - Acid reflux

 Foods that increase mucus and phlegm production